XAI-Demonstrator/visualime/README.md

-# visualime
+# VisuaLIME

-Visual explanations for humans
+Visual explanations for humans.